Associate in Science Degree

 This course introduces the many and varied facets of psychology.
 Emphasis is on interactions of individuals in their cultural, social, and economic environments as determined by their cognitive, behavioral, and emotional experiences and training.

-(a) Students must complete two semesters (a six-credit sequence) of foreign language.
-American Sign Language counts as a foreign language in education programs within the SUNY System.
+(a) Students must complete two semesters (a six-credit sequence) of world language.
+American Sign Language counts as a world language in education programs within the SUNY System.
 Students who have achieved a high school average of 90 or higher in all three years of high school level language OR students who have completed an 80 or higher high school average in all four years of high school level language are exempt from this requirement; however, the language credits must be replaced with courses approved by an advisor.
 First Semester FL level 101,191, or 201.
 Second Semester FL level 102, 192, or 202.

 Take any Physical Education Course